CareerShip Home

 Tasks

-• Monitor and record clients' progress in order to ensure that goals and objectives are met.
+• Monitor and record clients' progress to ensure that goals and objectives are met.

 • Confer with clients to discuss their options and goals so that rehabilitation programs and plans for accessing needed services can be developed.

-• Prepare and maintain records and case files, including documentation such as clients' personal and eligibility information, services provided, narratives of client contacts, and relevant correspondence.
+• Prepare and maintain records and case files, including documentation, such as clients' personal and eligibility information, services provided, narratives of client contacts, or relevant correspondence.

 • Arrange for physical, mental, academic, vocational, and other evaluations to obtain information for assessing clients' needs and developing rehabilitation plans.